spacetelescope/jwst/docs/jwst/tweakreg/README.rst

   .. note::
-      Mathematically, alignment of images observed in different tangent planes requires ``fitgeometry='general'`` in order to fit source catalogs in the different images even if mis-alignment is caused only by a shift or rotation in the tangent plane of one of the images.
+      Mathematically, alignment of images observed in different tangent planes requires ``fitgeometry='general'`` in order to fit source catalogs in the different images even if misalignment is caused only by a shift or rotation in the tangent plane of one of the images.

       However, under certain circumstances, such as small alignment errors or